 Tips to make the most of your solar

-The enduring value for solar customers is avoiding paying retail prices when using the electricity they produce themselves.
+The value for solar customers is avoiding retail prices by using the electricity they produce themselves.

 - Consider the advantages (and disadvantages) of 'time of use' feed-in tariffs when working out which electricity retailer meets your needs.
 Also beware that a higher feed-in tariff may mean you pay higher import tariffs.